 - The top number refers to the distance you stand from the chart.
-This is usually 20 feet.
+This is often 20 feet (6 meters).

 - The bottom number indicates the distance at which a person with normal eyesight could read the same line you correctly read.

 For example, 20/20 is considered normal.
 20/40 indicates that the line you correctly read at 20 feet (6 meters) away can be read by a person with normal vision from 40 feet (12 meters) away.
 Outside of the United States, the visual acuity is expressed as a decimal number.
 For example, 20/20 is 1.0, 20/40 is 0.5, 20/80 is 0.25, 20/100 is 0.2, and so on.